dotnet/docs-maui/docs/user-interface/handlers/index.md

 When creating a cross-platform control, whose implementation is provided on each platform by native views, a handler should be implemented that maps the cross-platform control API to the native view APIs.
 For more information, see [Create custom controls with handlers](create.md).

 Handlers can also be customized to augment the appearance and behavior of existing cross-platform controls beyond the customization that's possible through the control's API.
+This handler customization modifies the native views for the cross-platform control.
 Handlers are global, and customizing a handler for a control will result in all controls of the same type being customized in your app.
 For more information, see [Customize .NET MAUI controls with handlers](customize.md).

 ## Mappers

 A key concept of .NET MAUI handlers is mappers.
 Each handler typically provides a *property mapper*, and sometimes a *command mapper*, that maps the cross-platform control's API to the native view's API.

-A *property mapper* defines what actions to take when a property change occurs in the cross-platform control.
+A *property mapper* defines what Actions to take when a property change occurs in the cross-platform control.
 It's a `Dictionary` that maps the cross-platform control's interface properties to their associated Actions.
-Each platform handler implementation then provides implementations of the Actions, which manipulate the native view API.
+Each platform handler then provides implementations of the Actions, which manipulate the native view API.
 This ensures that when a property is set on a cross-platform control, the underlying native view is updated as required.

-A *command mapper* defines what actions to take when the cross-platform control sends commands to native views.
+A *command mapper* defines what Actions to take when the cross-platform control sends commands to native views.
 They're similar to property mappers, but allow for additional data to be passed.
 Commands, in this context, doesn't mean `ICommand` implementations.
 Instead, a command is just an instruction, and optionally its data, that's sent to a native view.
 The command mapper is a `Dictionary` that maps the cross-platform control's command to their associated Actions.
-Each handler implementation then provides implementations of the Actions, which manipulate the native view API.
+Each handler then provides implementations of the Actions, which manipulate the native view API.
 This ensures that when a cross-platform control sends a command to its native view, the native view is updated as required.
-For example, in .NET MAUI the `ScrollViewHandler`, which provides the platform implementations for the `ScrollView`, uses a command mapper for the `ScrollView` to request its handler to instruct the underlying native views to scroll to a specific location, and passes the required scroll arguments.
-The `ScrollViewHandler` on each platform parses the scroll arguments and invokes native view functionality to perform the required scroll.
+For example, when a `ScrollView` is scrolled, the `ScrollViewHandler` uses a command mapper to invoke an Action that accepts a scroll position argument.
+The Action then instructs the underlying native view to scroll to that position.

 The advantage of using *mappers* to update native views is that native views can be decoupled from cross-platform controls.
 This removes the need for native views to subscribe to cross-platform control events.
 It also allows for easy customization because mappers can be modified without subclassing.